Codeminer42/cm42-central/README.md

 ## Goals

-CM42-Central starts as a clone of [Pivotal Tracker](http://pivotaltracker.com/).
+CM42-Central started as a clone of the now-discontinued Pivotal Tracker project management tool.

 We want to make it a drop-in replacement first, by having all of the main functionalities and to later surpass it, by making it not only smarter but also more user-friendly and easier to use than what we consider "incomplete"